-Whether on a family trip, backpacking, cross-country US road trip or flash-packing around the world, you must check out the best Florida beaches on East & West Coast.
+Whether on a family trip, backpacking, cross-country US road trip, or flash-packing around the world, you must check out the best Florida beaches on East & West Coast.

 Are you dreaming of white sands, the sound of the ocean, and taking a nap under a palm tree?
 Do you want nothing more than to spend all day splashing in the saltwater and searching for seashells?

 It sounds like it’s time you take a trip down to one of the best beach state parks in Florida.
 You don’t need to take a fancy Caribbean vacation or to hop on a cruise to visit a tropical paradise.

 Florida is the Sunshine State for a reason, and with over 660 miles of beach to offer, you’re sure to find exactly what you’re looking for here.

 The hard part is just picking which of the many beautiful beaches is right for you!

 Which is the prettiest beach in Florida?

 Sanibel Island beach is considered the prettiest beach in Florida along with Clearwater, Cocoa and Panama city beaches that are ranked as the best and most popular.

 What beach in Florida has the clearest water?

 Destin and Panama City Beaches have the clearest water in Florida.
 Both are located in the West Coast in the Gulf of Mexico.